mcstaffa81/leap_hri_2023.io/organizers.md

 - [Bahar Irfan](https://www.baharirfan.com/), *Evinoks Service Equipment Industry and Commerce Inc. (Turkey)*.
 {% include figure.html img="bahar-irfan.jpg" alt="Bahar Irfan" width="200px" height="200px" %}
-Bahar Irfan received her PhD from the University of Plymouth (UK) and SoftBank Robotics Europe (France), as an Early-Stage Researcher in the Marie Skłodowska-Curie ITN project APRIL.
-She was an R&D Lab Associate at Disney Research Los Angeles in 2019, where she worked on dynamic emotional language adaptation in multiparty interactions.
-Her work focuses on multi-modal personalization in long-term human-robot interaction, which involves incremental and online learning of users, their behaviors and preferences in service and socially assistive robotics domains.
-She is currently working as an R&D Associate at Evinoks Inc., consulting on the development of customizable software for industrial robots and smart buffets.
+Bahar Irfan is an R&D Associate at Evinoks Service Equipment Industry and Commerce Inc., working on the development of customizable software for industrial robots and smart buffets.
+She was an R&D Lab Associate at Disney Research Los Angeles (USA) in 2019, where she worked on dynamic emotional language adaptation in multiparty interactions.
+She received her PhD on multi-modal personalization in long-term human-robot interaction from the University of Plymouth (UK) and SoftBank Robotics Europe (France), as an Early-Stage Researcher in the Marie Skłodowska-Curie ITN project APRIL.
+She holds a BSc in mechanical engineering and an MSc in computer engineering from Bogazici University (Turkey).
+Her research focuses on creating personal robots that can continually learn and adapt to help people in everyday environments.

 - [Aditi Ramachandran](http://www.aditiramachandran.com/), *Vän Robotics, USA*
 {% include figure.html img="aditi-ramachandran.png" alt="Aditi Ramachandran" width="200px" height="200px" %}